-GL Assessment has over 35 years’ experience in admissions testing, providing admissions assessments to grammar schools in England and Northern Ireland, entrance assessments for independent schools, and fair banding assessments for schools looking to group pupils by ability and/or attainment.
+We have over 40 years’ experience in admissions testing, providing admissions assessments to grammar schools in England, Northern Ireland and the Channel Islands, entrance assessments for independent schools, and fair banding assessments for schools looking to group pupils by ability and/or attainment.

-For schools, local authorities or consortia of schools that are interested in developing admissions tests, we offer a range of options which can be tailored to meet your specific requirements.
+For schools, local authorities or school groups that are interested in developing admissions tests, we also offer a range of options which can be tailored to create a bespoke solution.

 Reasoning tests reveal overall ability and potential, while Mathematics and English tests provide a reliable indication of current achievement.
-Therefore, a student who is not currently achieving their potential can still demonstrate their true ability through his/her scores from the reasoning questions.
+A pupil who is not currently achieving their potential can still demonstrate their true ability through scores from the reasoning questions.

 If you would like to discuss your admissions requirements or have any questions relating to the above, please call 020 8996 3371 or email firstname.lastname@example.org.

 Please contact your local admissions authority for details of what is happening in your area